 Consumer credit scores can be complicated to understand, yet you’ll need to digest another layer of information if you’re a business owner or hoping to become one.
 Just like you are assigned a credit score based on your individual creditworthiness, businesses also have a credit score to denote their overall credit health.

 Business credit scores are used for the same purpose as credit scores for individuals.
-If you apply for a business credit card or you want to work with a vendor that extends credit, then that company will use your business credit score to determine the creditworthiness of your business as well as your interest rate and loan terms.
+If you apply for a business credit card or a small business loan, the company you apply for credit with will use your business credit score to determine the creditworthiness of your business as well as your interest rate and loan terms.

-Like personal credit scores, higher business credit scores are always better when it comes to getting the best rates and terms for a business loan.
+Like personal credit scores, higher business credit scores are always better when it comes to getting the best rates and terms.
 However, while personal credit scores typically fall between 300 and 850, business credit scores typically range on a scale from one to 100.

 How to check your business credit score

-If you want to build your business credit score and you’ve been wondering, “How do I check my business credit report?” you can consider the following paid options:
+If you want to build your business credit score and are wondering where you’re starting from, you can consider the following paid options:

 Dun & Bradstreet